 Left and center: Wacky Mice & Cheese made by Vanda for Cragstan (Source: Etsy) Right: Key for a Cragstan’s Wacky wind-up toy with Vanda’s name on it.

 Unfortunately, the two institutions which fueled Vanda’s success in the early-mid 1960s – the banks and Cragstan, turned against it in 1968.
 In 1966, Cragstan’s boss Frank Stanton became obsessed with a new 2 track portable record player called Playtape (which he had manufactured in Hong Kong) and over time became less interested in toys.
-(Side note: The Playtape venture closed in 1976 and Stanton then tried videotape players with Cartrivision which also failed but found success as a real estate developer in Manhattan later in life) When the slowdown in the Cragstan business negatively impacted Vanda’s cashflow, the impatient bankers took over Vanda in December 1968, causing over 1000 workers to lose their jobs and the Vanda building was auctioned off at a low price to Perfekta.
+(Side note: The Playtape venture closed in 1976 and Stanton then tried videotape players with Cartrivision which also failed but found success as a real estate developer in Manhattan later in life) When the slowdown in the Cragstan business negatively impacted Vanda’s cashflow, the impatient bankers took over Vanda in December 1968, causing over 1000 workers to lose their jobs and the Vanda building was auctioned off at a low price to fellow toy manufacturer Perfekta.

 Empire Strikes Back with Smile Industries